 Florian is a computer scientist and postdoctoral researcher currently working the Data Science team of GESIS – the Leibniz Institute for the Social Sciences in Cologne, Germany.
-Additionally, he is a lecturer at the University of Koblenz-Landau.
+Additionally, he is an assistant lecturer at the University of Koblenz-Landau.
 His research focus is on Knowledge Discovery and Data Mining.
 In particular, he aims at integrating fundamental research in practical tools and applications.

 Florian received his PhD from the University of Wuerzburg in 2014.
 His dissertation “Novel Techniques for Efficient and Effective Subgroup Discovery” was supervised by Prof. F. Puppe (Artificial Intelligence and Applied Computer Science).

 - Pattern Mining (especially Subgroup Discovery and Exceptional Model Mining)

 - Mining the Social Web

 - Interactive Knowledge Discovery